-FIXED INCOME/DEBT/BOND SECURITIES
+FIXED INCOME/ DEBT/ BOND SECURITIES

-Yields on fixed income securities, which each Portfolio defines to include preferred stock, are dependent on a variety of factors, including the general conditions of the money market and other fixed income securities markets, the size of a particular offering, the maturity of the obligation and the rating of the issue.
-An investment in a Portfolio will be subjected to risk even if all fixed income securities in that Portfolio's portfolio are paid in full at maturity.
+Yields on fixed income securities, which the Portfolio defines to include preferred stock, are dependent on a variety of factors, including the general conditions of the money market and other fixed income securities markets, the size of a particular offering, the maturity of the obligation and the rating of the issue.
+An investment in the Portfolio will be subjected to risk even if all fixed income securities in the Portfolio are paid in full at maturity.
 All fixed income securities, including U.S. Government securities, can change in value when there is a change in interest rates or the issuer's actual or perceived creditworthiness or ability to meet its obligations.